-The Public Involvement Plan for preparing a major study is intended to provide a proactive, early, and continuous process that is tailored for each study and includes the public in the analysis of alternatives and selection of the best alternative.
+The PPP for preparing a major study is intended to provide a proactive, early, and continuous process that is tailored for each study and includes the public in the analysis of alternatives and selection of the best alternative.

 A study may be required for major metropolitan transportation investments.
-A major metropolitan transportation investment means a high-type highway or transit improvement of substantial cost that is expected to have a significant effect on capacity, traffic flow, level of service, or mode share at the transportation corridor or sub area scale.
-Consultation among the MTPO, Kansas Department of Transportation, TMTA, FHWA, FTA, and any other reviewing agencies may lead to the designation of other proposed improvements as major investments beyond the examples listed below.
+A major metropolitan transportation investment means a highway or transit improvement of substantial cost that is expected to have a significant effect on capacity, traffic flow, level of service, or mode share at the transportation corridor or sub area scale.
+Consultation among the MTPO, Kansas Department of Transportation (KDOT), Topeka Metropolitan Transit Authority (TMTA), FHWA, FTA, and any other reviewing agencies may lead to the designation of other proposed improvements as major investments beyond the examples listed below.
 Examples of such investments could generally include but are not limited to; Major Corridor Studies, Major Transit Studies, or Major Bike/Pedestrian Studies.

-When any implementing agency or the MTPO intends to prepare a major study, the public involvement process described below will be followed at a minimum.
-The sponsor agency shall meet with MTPO staff prior to formulation of the PPP for consultation and coordination to include:
+When any implementing agency or the MTPO intends to prepare a major study, the public involvement process described herein will be followed at a minimum.
+The sponsor agency shall meet with MTPO staff for consultation and coordination to include: